How does eSIM complement IoT devices?

 A guide to eSIM and cellular IoT

-The ”embedded SIM” or eSIM combines hardware, a secure element and a software package called a universal integrated circuit card (UICC).
+The ”embedded SIM” or eSIM combines hardware, a secure element and a software package called a universal integrated circuit card (UICC) in a silicon chip.
 It provides network access profiles to the SIM card that can be downloaded, enabled and managed securely. eSIMs are used in different IoT devices depending on the use case and are available in various form factors.

 At its core, an eSIM is a non-removable chip soldered onto a circuit board optimized for performance and reliable IoT device connectivity.
 The eSIM is produced according to the GSMA standard and can be used by consumer and machine-to-machine (M2M) devices.
 In addition, the eSIM uses an embedded eUICC with a secure element integrated into the circuit board for improved security.